issue

 issue > pet stores

-OVERVIEW: An out-dated business model
+OVERVIEW: Outdated business model

 Pet stores that buy and sell dogs and cats have been in existence for decades, as have the businesses who breed and supply the puppies and kittens.
 These type of stores still exist because certain pet store owners view animals as products.
 Read more.